-- Trail your stop loss to Break-even point (BEP)as soon as the price goes in your favour.
+- Trail your stop loss to Break-even point (BEP) as soon as the price goes in your favor.
 This may not ensure that you always make profits because the price can easily oscillate around your entry price and hit your trailing stop-loss before moving further in your direction.
 But as downside protection, it definitely works.

 - Trade smaller contracts.
 If your account size is small, switch to mini contracts instead of trading the standard contracts.
 For instance, if you have ₹1,00,000 in your trading account, it is better to trade 15–20 lots of Crude Oil Mini futures (10 Barrels per lot)rather than 2 lots of the large Crude Oil futures contracts (100 Barrels per lot).
 Why?
 Because you can scale in and out of trades and manoeuvre much more efficiently.
 You will feel less like a victim if the trade goes against you as you can enter and exit in smaller pieces.

 - Buy options as a stop loss/trailing stop loss once the trade goes in your favor/against you.
 For instance, let’s assume you bought Crude Oil October futures at 5200 and it is now trading at 5500 (300 rupees profit per barrel = ₹30,000 per lot).
 In order to protect your profits, you buy an At The Money (ATM)put option at ₹100 (Total cost = ₹10,000 but you get unlimited upside potential if crude rises more).